-However, the above withholding tax will not apply to any capital gain dividend with respect to (i) any class of the Fund's stock which is "regularly traded" on an established securities market located in the United States if the non-U.S. holder did not own more than 10% of such class of stock at any time during the one-year period ending on the date of such dividend or (ii) a "qualified shareholder" or a "qualified foreign pension fund".
+However, the above withholding tax will not apply to any capital gain dividend with respect to (i) any class of the Fund's Shares which is "regularly traded" on an established securities market located in the United States if the non-U.S. holder did not own more than 10% of such class of Shares at any time during the one-year period ending on the date of such dividend or (ii) a "qualified shareholder" or a "qualified foreign pension fund".
 Instead, any capital gain dividend will be treated as a distribution subject to the rules discussed above under "- Distributions."
 Also, the branch profits tax would not apply to such a distribution.
 However, it is not anticipated that Shares will be "regularly traded" on an established securities market.

-Although the law is not clear on the matter, it appears that amounts the Fund designates as undistributed capital gains in respect of the stock held by U.S. holders generally should be treated with respect to non-U.S. holders in the same manner as actual distributions by the Fund of capital gain dividends.
+Amounts the Fund timely designates as undistributed capital gains in respect of the Shares held by U.S. holders and on which the Fund timely pays capital gains tax generally should be treated with respect to non-U.S. holders in the same manner as actual distributions by the Fund of capital gain dividends.
 Under that approach, the non-U.S. holders would be able to offset as a credit against their U.S. federal income tax liability resulting therefrom their proportionate share of the tax paid by the Fund on the undistributed capital gains, and to receive from the IRS a refund to the extent that their proportionate share of this tax paid by the Fund were to exceed their actual U.S. federal income tax liability.
 If the Fund were to designate a portion of the Fund's net capital gain as undistributed capital gain, a non-U.S. holder is urged to consult its tax advisor regarding the taxation of such undistributed capital gain.